Basilar skull fracture: Motor racing accidents

 Basilar skull fractures are a common cause of death in many motor racing accidents.
-Drivers who have died as a result of basilar skull fractures include Formula One driver Roland Ratzenberger; IndyCar drivers Bill Vukovich Sr., Tony Bettenhausen Sr., Floyd Roberts, Scott Brayton, Jovy Marcelo, Greg Moore and Gonzalo Rodriguez; NASCAR drivers Dale Earnhardt Sr., Adam Petty, Tony Roper, Kenny Irwin Jr., Neil Bonnett, John Nemechek, J. D. McDuffie and Richie Evans; and ARCA drivers Blaise Alexander and Slick Johnson.
+Drivers who have died as a result of basilar skull fractures include Formula One driver Roland Ratzenberger; IndyCar drivers Bill Vukovich Sr., Tony Bettenhausen Sr., Floyd Roberts, Scott Brayton, Jovy Marcelo, Greg Moore and Gonzalo Rodriguez; NASCAR drivers Dale Earnhardt Sr., Adam Petty, Tony Roper, Kenny Irwin Jr., Neil Bonnett, John Nemechek, J. D. McDuffie, Richie Evans, and Tim Williamson; and ARCA drivers Blaise Alexander and Slick Johnson.
 Ernie Irvan is a survivor of a basilar skull fracture sustained at an accident during practice at the Michigan International Speedway in 1994.
 Race car drivers Stanley Smith and Rick Carelli also survived a basilar skull fracture.

 To prevent basilar skull fractures, many motorsports sanctioning bodies mandate the use of head and neck restraints, such as the HANS device.
-The HANS device has demonstrated its life-saving abilities multiple times, including Jeff Gordon at the 2006 Pocono 500, Michael McDowell at qualifying for the 2008 Samsung 500, Robert Kubica at the 2007 Canadian Grand Prix, and Elliott Sadler at the 2003 EA Sports 500 and the 2010 Sunoco Red Cross Pennsylvania 500.
+The HANS device has demonstrated its life-saving abilities multiple times, including Jeff Gordon at the 2006 Pocono 500 and 2008 UAW-Dodge 400, Michael McDowell at qualifying for the 2008 Samsung 500, Robert Kubica at the 2007 Canadian Grand Prix, and Elliott Sadler at the 2003 EA Sports 500 and the 2010 Sunoco Red Cross Pennsylvania 500.